odewit8/odewit8.github.io/_pages/about.md

 $$ \partial_t f=\nabla\cdot[\nabla f-\mathbf{b} f].$$

-With the SDEs and PDEs that describe collective behaviour in mind, I focus on
+With this way that SDEs and PDEs that describe collective behaviour in mind, I focus on
 <ul>
   <li>PDE analysis (well-posedness, (non)linear stability, bifurcations),</li>
-  <li>Numerical PDE and SDE schemes,</li>
+  <li>Developing numerical PDE and SDE schemes,</li>
-  <li>Numerical analysis,</li>
+  <li>Numerical analysis of these schemes,</li>
   <li>Rigorous mean-field limits,</li>
-  <li>Parameter inference from data for SDEs.</li>
+  <li>SDE parameter inference from data.</li>
 </ul>

-In my work I have studied a SDE model for lane forming ants, together with my co-authors (see <a href="https://odewit8.github.io/publications/">Publications</a> for a link to the paper).
+In my work I have studied a model for lane forming ants, together with my co-authors (see <a href="https://odewit8.github.io/publications/">Publications</a> for a link to the paper).
 We found the following two typical behaviours.
 </p>

 <p align="middle">